eshtek/hexos-docs/docs/features/settings/index.md

 ### Locations

 A comprehensive location editor where you can customize paths for applications and folders.
-Set where applications install, choose storage locations for downloads, documents, media files, virtual machines, and more across your different storage pools.
+Set where applications install, choose storage locations for downloads, documents, media files, and more across your different storage pools.